TABLE - U.S. jobless claims rose in latest week

 STATES WITH DECREASES IN CLAIMS OF MORE THAN 1,000:

-The department said nine states reported a decrease in claims, not seasonally
+The department said three states and one territory reported a decrease in

-adjusted, of more than 1,000 in the week ended Sept.
-22, the latest period for
+claims, not seasonally adjusted, of more than 1,000 in the week ended Sept.
+1, the

 Reuters survey of U.S.economists' forecast: